Academany/FabAcademy-Assessment/electronics_design.md

 # Electronics Design
-Redraw the echo hello-world board, add (at least) a button and LED (with current-limiting resistor), check the design rules, and make it
+Redraw the echo hello-world board, add (at least) a button and LED (with current-limiting resistor), check the design rules, make it (_if you have time this week, test it_).

 _optional: simulate its operation.
 Measure its operation_